 No size limitation has been set for the groups but if the group gets over 10 people, we might need to split your group to ensure the host resourcing.
 At the camp our international guests will be accommodated with the Finnish hosts, each local group in its own subcamp.

 The registration itself will be a group registration where we need your group leader to fill in information about your group and its members.
 Group leader is obligated to enter correct information and must have permission to enroll all the members of the group.
 Certain detailed information, such as birth dates are required.
 All personal information will be stored and handled according to the EU GDPR legislation.

 BEFORE THE CAMP:

-After the registration ends we will add your group leader to our mailing lists for further information.
+After the registration ends on 31st of January 2022, we will add your group leader and all the members to who we have email addresses to our mailing lists for further information.
+Group leader should make sure that the pre-camp information reaches all group members.
 The international team will allocate and connect your group with the Finnish host local group whom with your group will be spending the camp itself.

 The camp organization will provide material in English about the camp itself, winter camping and some pre-assignments we hope you can familiarize yourself and also take part in the before-camp activities.